blorbb/leptos-mview/README.md

 ### Children

-You may have noticed that the `bind:data` prop was missing from the previous section on directive attributes!
+You may have noticed that the `let:data` prop was missing from the previous section on directive attributes!

 This is replaced with a closure right before the children block.
 This way, you can pass in multiple arguments to the children more easily.
 ```rust